richATavail/github-api-example/README.md

 > GET https://api.github.com/repos/{owner}/{repo}/contributors

 ## About
-The app is built using Jetpack Compose and its Material 3 components.
+The app is built using Jetpack Compose and its Material 3 components supporting Android SDK 31 and up (Android 12).
 It also uses a very light-weight Ktor client implementation.
 Given this is a simple app, the following features were omitted:

 - **Session Data Cache**: The app does not cache the data fetched from the Github API.
 This means that the app will fetch the data every time it is opened or